 This example details the design of a high-frequency switching-regulator design using ceramic output capacitors.
-To start the design process, it is necessary to know a few parameters.
-Determination of these parameters is typically at the system level.
-For this example, start with the following known parameters:
+A few parameters must be known to start the design process.
+These parameters are typically determined at the system level.
+For this example, use the following known parameters: